MichalRybinski/Trion/README.md

  - performance for large amount of requests
  - popular & free to use framework in order to enable quick contributions and cooperation with multiple types of databases

  an educated-guess decision was to use express.js + node.js combo as a API backend due to it's reported performance, popularity and thus availability of learning materials, ease of development and available free hosting options.
+Also a counter experiment with Go+Iris (due to it's performance and said ease to use) is to be executed, though free hosting options are limited to Heroku and Google App Engine.
+However Go compiles to executable, is fricking fast and requires lesst memory during runtime, gox cross-compiler is available for various platforms and cpu architectures.

 ## REST vs GraphQL